 What do I do with my home septic system after a flood?
 Do not use the sewage system until water in the soil absorption field is lower than the water level around the house.
 If you have a home-based or small business and your septic system has received chemicals, take extra precautions to prevent contact with water or inhaling fumes.
 Proper clean-up depends on the kinds of chemicals in the wastewater.
 Read more

-About reentering a flooded home, from the CDC.
+- About reentering a flooded home, from CDC.

 Children: Protect children after a flood.
 Be sure children are protected from chemicals and diseases in flood water.
 Behavior such as crawling or placing objects in their mouths can increase a child's risk of exposure and sickness.